kartkhira/kartkhira/README.md

 ## <p align="center">About me</p>

-- Full Stack Blockchain dev with an enterpreneurial mindset.
+- Full Stack Blockchain Dev with an entrepreneurial mindset.
-- Ardent Reseacher of Latest in DeFi.
+- Ardent Reseacher of latest in DeFi.
 - Likes System Design and Solution Architecting
 - Bug Bounty Hunter at code4arena.